 - ASL / sign-language

-Note: The problem with videos having built-in captions is they won’t show up on YouTube when searching for cc videos.
+Note: The problem with videos having open captions is they won’t show up on YouTube when searching for cc videos.
 This video does not appear in the search when filtering for cc videos.

 Transcripts display the words being spoken.
 In addition to the same benefits as captions, they also add search engine optimization benefits.
 (On YouTube, click Show More under the video to find the transcript.)

-Audio descriptions further enhance the video by explaining what is happening.
-It’s like having someone read the script to the person who is listening.
+Audio description enhances the video by explaining what is happening.
+If someone cannot see the action on the screen, AD describes what’s happening.
 For example: [Gibbs slaps Tony on the back of the head.]
 Tony: Hey!

-Videos with sign language are specifically designed for those who understand sign language.
+Videos with sign language are specifically designed for those who are fluent in sign language.
 (Remember not all deaf and hard of hearing people know sign language.
-Yet most know English, so closed-captions can reach a broader audience.)
+Yes, including those who are born deaf.)
 YouTube has more than 40,000 ASL videos.
 The IRS has posted several videos to provide tax information.

 To search for videos with captions: